 - bread, of your choice

-- Mayonnaise, ketchup, lettuce, tomatoes, and hot sauce, for topping
+- Mayonnaise, ketchup, lettuce, tomatoes, and Louisiana hot sauce (I prefer Tabasco or Crystal), for topping

 Fill a cast iron skillet or dutch oven with canola oil, so that it comes about 1.5 to 2 inches up the sides.
 Heat over medium high heat, until oil begins to get a shimmery look to it (that’s when it is ready for frying).